Martin Stadium (Northwestern University): Seating and other aspects of the stadium

 The existing turf at the venue was maintained, with minor augmentations made to allow it to accommodate the teams of all three sports that will be using it.
+The turf was replaced in 2026 in a sparsely advertised upgrade, meant to prepare the stadium for the start of the 2026 football season and the arrival of the Chicago Stars.
+IronTurf, a turf company that serves high schools and other colleges, was used.
 Video boards were installed in the south end zone and along the eastern sideline.
 The quality of the venue's audio proved somewhat an issue at times during the 2024 stadium due to the large amount of wind sometimes present at the lakeside venue and the lack of large stands to trap noise inside the venue.
 Northwestern claimed to have worked to improve that aspect of the venue experience ahead of the 2025 season.